asanchezyali/personal-website/data/authors/default.md

 language: en
 ---

-Hello, my name is Alejandro Sanchez Yalí and I am passionate about technology and programming.
-Since I was a child, I have always been fascinated with understanding how things work and how new things can be created through programming.
+Hi, I'm Alejandro Sánchez Yalí, and I'm passionate about technology and programming.
+Ever since I was a kid, I've been fascinated by how things work, taking them apart and uncovering their secrets.
+This curiosity naturally led me to explore programming as a powerful way to create and bring ideas to life.

-For me, programming is more than just a job or a hobby, it is a way of expression and making my ideas a reality.
-As a mathematician and programmer, I have had the opportunity to work on interesting and challenging projects, and have learned many new things along the way.
+For me, programming is not just a job or a hobby; it's a way to express myself and satisfy my curiosity about the world around me.
+As a mathematician and programmer, I've had the chance to work on exciting and challenging projects that have allowed me to learn and grow continuously.

-My motto is "If I code, then I exist," because I believe that through programming I can do incredible things and shape my world.
+My motto is: "If I program, then I exist?"
+I believe that through programming, I can do amazing things and shape my world, turning complex problems into creative solutions.

-I love learning new technologies and constantly improving my skills, and enjoy sharing my knowledge and passion for technology through writing.
-Currently, I write about technology and computer science on my personal blog and on various websites, and I hope to continue exploring new topics and sharing my ideas with others.
+I love learning about new technologies and constantly improving my skills.
+I also enjoy sharing my knowledge and passion for technology through writing.
+I write about technology and computer science topics on my personal blog and other platforms, always looking for new ideas and ways to inspire others.

-I hope you enjoyed getting to know me a little more.
-If you want to know more about me, you can follow me on my social media or visit my LinkedIn profile.
+I hope this brief introduction gives you a sense of who I am and what drives me.
+If you want to know more about me or connect, feel free to follow me on my social media or visit my LinkedIn profile.
 See you soon!